Indoor Air Quality & Humidification Installation, Service, and “Rescue”

 – Are the supply and return registers and grilles unobstructed?

 – Is there any airflow from the forced air system?

 – Is there a puddle of water under the humidifier?

 – Is the humidistat or the indoor air quality control powered “On” and calling for humidity and/or ventilation?

-Please contact Colin and describe in what ways your humidification or indoor air quality system is chronically under-performing so that he can develop a “rescue” plan.
+Please contact Marlon and describe in what ways your humidification or indoor air quality system is chronically under-performing so that he can develop a “rescue” plan.

 Some things to mention might include:

 – The humidification / indoor air quality system has never worked correctly.

 – There has been a change in the infiltration level of the home (upgrades to windows, doors, insulation, etc.) which will directly affect the indoor air quality settings and system operation.

 – The humidification system worked well at one point but is no longer keeping the space at the desired humidity.
 We see that fairly often – the controls are calling for humidity and the air is flowing out of the grilles but the humidifier itself is too clogged to effectively create water vapor.